Dhanumaalayan/Sales-Analysis/README.md

 Insights

-In this dashboard, we can see company has generated total revenue in 4 years ₹ 984M, total profit margin ₹24.7M, Profit margin% 2.5%, Sales Qty ₹2M.
+In this dashboard, we can see company has generated total revenue in 4 years ₹ 984M, total profit margin ₹24.7M, Sales Qty ₹2M.

 In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 520M and total contribution of 52.8% with total revenue